amitroyal8755/Laptop-Price-Predication/README.md

 [![](https://imgur.com/jUfxDs3.png)](https://laptop-mramit.herokuapp.com/)

 ## Overview
-This is a Flask web app which predicts fare of Flight ticket.
+This is a Streamlit web app which predicts Laptop price in india.

 ## Installation